udit01/udit01.github.io/tabs/about.md

 Currently I'm working on Samsung's Refrigerator  adding new features leveraging AI, creating the underlying AI models & algorithms for different use-cases.

-Outside work, I like building fun projects, kaggle, reading books, working out and chess.
+Outside work, I like building fun projects, Kaggle, reading books, working out and chess.

 Feel free to hit me up with any of your project ideas we could work on together.